krjoha/ai-lab-mlops/README.md

 Start Airflow server (separate terminal).
 Airflow UI: http://localhost:8080

-You can find the user name and password printed in the beginning of the log entries/terminal, or the file `airflow/simple_auth_manager_passwords.json.generated`

 ```bash
 bash start_airflow.sh
 ```

+Afterwards, you can find the username and password printed in the beginning of the log entries/terminal, or the file `airflow/simple_auth_manager_passwords.json.generated`

 Run model training:

 ```bash
 python tasks/train_model.py
 ```

-After creating a model and storing it in the MLFlow registry you can then go to [your local Airflow UI](http://localhost:8080) and run the prediction DAG / pipeline from there!
+You can see the stored and versioned model in [the MLFlow UI](http://localhost:5000/#/experiments) After creating a model and storing it in the MLFlow registry you can then go to [your local Airflow UI](http://localhost:8080) and run the prediction DAG / pipeline from there!